Mic92/sops-nix/README.md

 sops-nix does not fully support initrd secrets.
-This is because `nixos-rebuild switch` installs the bootloader before running sops-nix activation hook.
+This is because `nixos-rebuild switch` installs the bootloader before running sops-nix's activation hook.
-At the moment it is be possible to run `nixos-rebuild test` before `nixos-rebuild switch` to provision initrd secrets key before the initrd secrets are built.
+As a workaround, it is possible to run `nixos-rebuild test` before `nixos-rebuild switch` to provision initrd secrets before actually using them in the initrd.
-In future we hope to extend nixos to allow keys to be provisioned in the bootloader install phase.
+In the future, we hope to extend NixOS to allow keys to be provisioned in the bootloader install phase.